winf3/github.io/index.md

 * he does what he is told

-Forrest Gump shows the typical American and has coole Sprüche like "Life is like a box of chocolades - you never know what you are going to get !"
+Forrest Gump shows the typical American and has coole quotes like "Life is like a box of chocolades - you never know what you are going to get !"
 He is a kitchen Philosopher !

+He quotes:
+>Life is like a box of chocolades - you
+>never know what you are going to get !